Last Updated on

 This covers how DevOps comes into the picture to improve Quality Assurance in Software Engineering.
-Recently, I covered Predictive Quality Assurance for Software Engineering and How to Determine Cost of Poor Quality in Software Engineering.
+Recently, I covered Predictive Quality Assurance for Software Engineering and How to Determine the Cost of Poor Quality in Software Engineering.
 This week, you’ll see how DevOps becomes the foundation for successful quality-first approaches.

 Why DevOps for Quality Assurance